Using liquid mushroom culture to grow mushrooms could leave you feeling more like a scientist or mycologist than a hobbyist.

 This equates to 4cc, 4ml, or 1 teaspoon of honey per 100ml of water.

-A step-by-step guide to making your own liquid culture:
+A step-by-step guide to making your own mushroom liquid culture:

-- Carefully measure and mix the sugar you choose with water in the jar.
+- Carefully measure (using eco-friendly mearing cups of course!) and mix the sugar you choose with water in the jar.
 Warm water will help the sugar dissolve quickly, but it is optional.

 - Put the lid on the jar.

-- Cover the top of the jar with aluminium foil and put it in a pressure cooker.
+- Cover the top of the jar with aluminum foil and put it in a pressure cooker.

 - Cook at 15 psi for no longer than 15-20 minutes.
-Over-cooking the sugar will lead to caramelisation which will result in poor to no mycelium growth.
+Over-cooking the sugar will lead to caramelization, which will result in poor to no mycelium growth.

 - Allow the pressure cooker to cool off naturally before removing the jar.
 Be careful.
 The jar will be very hot.